Cloudef/android2gnulinux/README.md

 `runtime/libjvm-*.so` libraries.
 The `runtime/libjvm-*.so` libraries
 implement java apis referenced by the application in C.

-In future, there might be very small java bytecode interpreter, that we can use to eliminate the need of porting internal java dependencies and implementing entrypoint for every native application.
+In future, there might be very small dalvik bytecode interpreter, that we can use to eliminate the need of porting internal java dependencies and implementing entrypoint for every native application.
 We would only have to implement the external java apis that exist in android system image in C, and yes, this also means you could run android java applications.

-If you are porting android application to GNU/Linux that heavily relies on JNI, you can use the `libjvm.a` to use the minimal JVM inside the application, without having to rewrite the JNI reliant code.
+If you are porting android application to GNU/Linux that heavily relies on JNI, you can use the `libjvm.so` to use the minimal JVM inside the application, without having to rewrite the JNI reliant code.
 At this moment however, you still have to manually do the initial JNI calls that setup and initialize your application.
-This may not be needed eventually, if we implemented what was described above (minimal java bytecode interpreter).
+This may not be needed eventually, if we implemented what was described above (minimal dalvik bytecode interpreter).

 ## Related Work